hangqkth/BiGSM/README.md

 This is the code for BiGSM: Bayesian Inference of Gene Regulatory Network via Sparse Modelling.
 This repo includes algorithm implementation, experiments, results analysis and visualization, and datasets.

 ## Authors
-Hang Qin (hang@kth.se), Mateusz Garbulowski, Erik L.L.
+Hang Qin (hangq@kth.se), Mateusz Garbulowski, Erik L.L.
 Sonnhammer, Saikat Chatterjee.

 ## Dependencies
 - The main experiments are implemented in MATLAB based on GeneSPDIER: https://bitbucket.org/sonnhammergrni/genespider/src/master/